Thodorr/GDTour/README.md

 ## Translating tours

-Godot Tours supports translations in the Portable Object (PO) format.
-To learn how to translate tours, please refer to the [documentation on translating Godot tours](documentation/translating_godot_tours.md).
+GDTour supports translations in the Portable Object (PO) format.
+To learn how to translate tours, please refer to the [documentation on translating GDTour](documentation/translating_godot_tours.md).

 ## Features overview

-Godot Tours comes with these features, in the `core` folder of the addon:
+GDTour comes with these features, in the `core` folder of the addon:

 - The default UI Bubble which provides step-by-step instructions and explanations.
 It contains:
   - An optional header.